-The unreliability of hailing Uber and Lyft in Morgan Hill is a concern.
+The unreliability of hailing Uber and Lyft in Morgan Hill is a concern as well as the limited parking spaces throughout the city.
 Support for scooter and bike share programs is mixed.

 Comments Received from Focus Group Meetings and Community Meeting